Colors That Go With Navy Blue — 11 Designer-Approved Pairings That Make This Moody Hue Pop

 (Image credit: Fernando Marroquin.
 Studio credit Ezequiel Farca)

-Blue on blue might sound bland for a living room paint color idea, but going all over with a single color actually has a surprisingly striking effect.
-Try pairing navy blue furniture, whether that be a sofa or a chair, with slightly lighter blue walls for a calming and cocooning look.
+Blue on blue might sound bland, but going all over with a single color actually has a surprisingly striking effect.
+Try pairing navy blue furniture, whether that be a sofa or a chair, with slightly lighter blue walls for a calming, and cozy living room idea.
 Then add in some much-needed warmth with wood accents.

 Blue living room with deep orange velvet sofa